-15.14 MAPPA levels should be communicated to the prison at least six months before the release of a qualifying offender.
-Prison staff should make reasonable attempts to establish the level from the Offender Manager if they have not received the information within the correct timeframe.
-If the issue persists, the matter should be referred to the MAPPA Coordinator using the MAPPA S - Escalation form found on the MAPPA website.
+15.19 The COM should communicate the MAPPA level as soon as it is determined and at least six months before release.
+The POM should make reasonable attempts to establish the level from the COM within the correct timeframe, but if they are not successful, they should refer the matter to the MAPPA Coordinator using the MAPPA S - Escalation form found on the MAPPA website.
 Any failure to meet the standard can undermine the management of the offender while in custody and on release and impede the Prison Service contribution to the MAPPA meeting.
+Any difference in professional opinion, or breakdown of communication between the COM and the POM, should be escalated through the line management chain.
+The COM should not confirm the MAPPA level without information from the prison.

-15.15 When a MAPPA offender is recalled to prison on a fixed term recall, his or her MAPPA management level will be reviewed by the lead agency before the offender's release.
+15.20 When a MAPPA offender is recalled to prison on a fixed term recall, their MAPPA management level will be reviewed by the COM before their release.

-15.16 When a MAPPA offender is recalled on a standard recall, his or her MAPPA management level will be reviewed:
+15.21 When a MAPPA offender is recalled on a standard recall, their MAPPA management level will be reviewed:

-- before the 28 day Parole Board review - 6 months before any subsequent Parole Board review, and - prior to any consideration for executive re-release.
+- before the 28day Parole Board review - 6 months before any subsequent Parole Board review, and - prior to any consideration for executive re-release.